ulisesrg/bank/README.md

 ApexCharts was used to obtain the pie charts.
 It is an open-source charts library for frontend development.

-This project is not completed yet but this is as far as I could do before the deadline.
-The login page still needs an user validation system to be completed and I know that some parts of the code can still be improved.
+The project was not completed before the deadline (Friday Aptil 10th).
+The login page still needed an user validation to be completed and some parts of the code could be refactored.
+However, the project is still being improved after that date.